All Episodes

 Well, it is.

-You know, one of the you've heard me say it, the most expensive thing we pay for in this country is ignorance.
+You've heard me say it, the most expensive thing we pay for in this country is ignorance.

 Because of ignorance, Hillary Clinton's viable.

-Hillary Clinton's the least qualified, has no business being anywhere near the Democrat Party nominee.
+Hillary Clinton's the least qualified, has no business being anywhere near the Democrat Party nominee, nowhere near it for any of the right reasons.

-For that matter, neither's Obama.
+For that matter, neither is Obama.

-But Obama's got this soaring JFK like totally vapid, vapid rhetoric.
+But Obama's got this soaring, JFK-like, totally vapid, vapid rhetoric.

 It makes me feel so good, right?